 The maximum allowable consumption for Free Basic Electrification is 60kw per household per month.
-The municipality has received 137 applications (for the municipality's licensed area) for FBE of which all beneficiaries are currently collecting.
+The municipality has received 137 applications (for the municipality's licensed area) for FBE of which all beneficiaries are currently connected.
 ESKOM administers applications and collection of FBE in areas under their distribution licence.
-The number of applications received by ESKOM in 2013/2014, 3625 of which 2205 beneficiaries were collecting.